1992 AMC 8 Solutions

 9.

-The population of a small town is A bar graph of the number of females and males, with the vertical scale omitted, shows that there are twice as many females as males.
+The population of a small town is The graph indicates the numbers of females and males in the town, but the vertical scale values are omitted.
+The bars labeled and represent females and males, respectively.
 How many males live in the town?

 Solution: